-This Table excludes non-interest-bearing liabilities like trade payables, taxes and operational accruals USD 9.3 million (2017: 12.4 million).
-There has been no material change since 31 March 2019.
-The company also has indirect or contingent indebtedness of USD 4 million related to tax litigation procedures in Colombia.
+This Table excludes non-interest-bearing liabilities like trade payables, tax liabilities and retirement benefit obligations for USD 7.16 million (2019: 7.2 million).
+There has been no material change since 31 March 2020.
+The Company also has indirect or contingent indebtedness of USD 4 million related to tax litigation procedures in Colombia.
 Please see Section 13.2 for more details.